 Please see below:

-I have only been to the UFO houses in Wanli once and I didn't stay long, so I'm sure there is much more for you to explore than what I have in this blog.
+I have only been to the UFO houses in Wanli twice and I didn't stay long either time, so I'm sure there is much more for you to explore than what I have in this blog.

 Once you reach the Howard Green Bay Resort (pictured above), you know it is time to turn off.
-There is no public parking near the UFO houses, so you might have to park across the street.
+There is no entrance to the UFO houses, from the main road provincial highway 2.
+You have to drive up the hill and come back down Feitsui Road which goes underneath highway 2 straight to the beach.
+There is plenty of parking near the UFO houses.

 There is also an abandoned part of the Howard Resort that looks like a castle near the UFO houses.